jeffreytli/pikkl/README.md

 Jeffrey
 * Added functionality to allow users to download all of the submissions within a battle
-* Implemented the UI based off of design mock-ups
+* Implemented the UI based off of design mock-ups/wireframes for all views
 * Implemented sorting functionality for core data.
 Most recent battles are now displayed at the top of a user's list
 * Implemented a random battles title generator.
 The Create page now displays a randomly selected set of titles/recommendations.
 * Added logic for saving lower resolution photos (thumbnails) for faster querying/processing